Does the Presidential Election Affect Mortgage Rates?

 We’ll start by taking a look at the role of the Federal Reserve (“The Fed”) and its relationship with the president to fully understand its influence on mortgage rates.

-The Fed and Mortgage Rates
+The Fed & Mortgage Rates

 The interest rate is the part of a mortgage that gets the most attention.
 A mortgage rate is how lenders are able to assume the risk of lending the principal amount.